hindutva/hindutva.github.io/content/main/books/vivekAnanda/volume_3/lectures_from_colombo_to_almora/139_the_future_of_india.md

 co-ordination of wills.

-Already before my mind rises one of the marvellous verses of the Rig-Veda Samhitâ which says, "Be thou all of one mind, be thou all of one thought, for in the days of yore, the gods being of one mind were enabled to receive oblations."
+Already before my mind rises one of the marvellous verses of the Rig-Veda Samhitā which says, "Be thou all of one mind, be thou all of one thought, for in the days of yore, the gods being of one mind were enabled to receive oblations."
 That the gods can be worshipped by men is because they are of one mind.
 Being of one mind is the secret of